 What’s the definition of warehousing and warehouse?

-This means going further than what some companies still do, which is limited to having a “place” where they put “stuff”, without the planning and therefore losing out on the efficiency.
+This means going further than some companies still do, which is to have a “place” where they put “stuff”, without the planning and therefore losing out on the efficiency.

 With goods and materials coming in and going out, the warehouse is also a vital hub in the centre of the supply chain.